SravyaModali/311-signals-nyc-health-risk/README.md

 - Build an interactive dashboard to visualize high-risk areas and support early intervention

 ## 🌍 Real-World Relevance
 This project helps city departments and public health agencies leverage 311 complaint data as an early warning system for health and cost-related risks.
 By identifying patterns and predicting where issues are likely to escalate, the model supports timely, data-driven interventions that can prevent avoidable health crises and reduce public spending.
-It also promotes greater transparency and ensures resources are allocated more equitably—especially in underserved neighborhoods that often face delayed responses.D
+It also promotes greater transparency and ensures resources are allocated more equitably—especially in underserved neighborhoods that often face delayed responses.

+## ❓ Research Questions & Hypotheses

+### 🔍 Research Questions
+1. Do certain types of 311 complaints (e.g., rodent, sanitation, air quality) correlate with poor public health outcomes in specific NYC neighborhoods?
+2. Can patterns in complaint frequency predict future spikes in health-related issues such as asthma or emergency visits?
+3. Are there neighborhoods where unresolved 311 complaints are consistently followed by higher healthcare-related costs?
+4. Does complaint response time differ by neighborhood income level or demographic profile?

+### 💡 Hypotheses
+- **H1**: Neighborhoods with high volumes of rodent and sanitation complaints will also show higher asthma or respiratory illness rates.
+- **H2**: A time lag exists between complaint spikes and increased emergency room visits or health costs.
+- **H3**: Underserved or low-income neighborhoods have longer complaint resolution times, contributing to worse health outcomes.
+- **H4**: Predictive models built on 311 trends can identify at-risk areas before official health data flags them.